canonical/ubuntu-core-docs/docs/explanation/stores/store-overview.md

 For larger projects and ISVs, it is often a requirement to publish snaps using a brand account to a brand-specific dedicated Snap Store.

-A [Dedicated Snap Store](/explanation/stores/dedicated-snap-store) allows vendors running Ubuntu Core and snap-based devices to control exactly what snaps are available, and when.
+A {ref}`Dedicated Snap Store <ref-dedicated-snap-store_dedicated-snap-store>` allows vendors running Ubuntu Core and snap-based devices to control exactly what snaps are available, and when.
 It can inherit selected packages from other snap stores, and host a set of snaps specific to a brand and device models, and be either open to all developers or a specific list.

 Here is an overview of how to create a brand account and define collaborators.